Get unlimited access to hundreds of easy art videos and fun printables when you become a Kids Art Spot member!

 Once your art supplies are visible and organized, they’ll definitely be getting used to create SO MANY THINGS.
 But what do you do with all those works of art?

-If paint, clay, or glue is in your art space, you’ll also need a place to dry finished pieces.
+1. Drying Space: If paint, clay, or glue is in your art space, you’ll also need a place to dry finished pieces.
 Drying racks made specifically for art are wonderful, but they can be a bit pricey.
+Try a shoe rack or cooling rack instead.
+In the absence of these, a tray on the ground or a piece of butcher paper spread out works as well.

-Have a dedicated space for finished artwork that won’t be immediately displayed.
+2. Holding Zone: Have a dedicated space for finished artwork that won’t be immediately displayed.
 A paper organizing tray with deeper sides works great for something like this or you can even use a cardboard box.
 When the box is full, sort through its contents.
+(How to store kids artwork is worthy of a whole other article!)

 Photo by Anna Harpe

-Organize Art Supplies for Kids
+More Tips on How to Organize Art Supplies for Kids

 Pin It For Later

-How to organize art supplies for kids_pin
+organize art supplies pinterest

 Leave a Reply